paninski-lab/lightning-pose/docs/source/user_guide/config_file.rst

     * pca_singleview: penalize implausible body configurations
     * temporal: penalize large temporal jumps

+* ``model.checkpoint``: to continue training from an existing checkpoint, update this parameter to the absolute path of a pytorch .ckpt file

 See the :ref:`Unsupervised losses <unsupervised_losses>` section for more details on the various losses and their associated hyperparameters.